jamespfennell/hoard/next_steps.md

 - This will involve changing the AFile Search API to have a from and before
 - And at the same time remove the ListInHour function

-When logging is figured out just search for all Printf occurences

-- resolve all TODOs
+- resolve all TODOs which are just tests
 - add documentation
+  - Command line
+  - Package
+  - Github -> How to use it
+  - ARCHITECTURE.md
+  - Example configuration file

+Version the code